Missouri landlords who received big COVID relief funds left tenants high and dry

 The lack of accountability in federal housing programs is an issue that goes beyond SAFHR, Gross says.

-In one appalling example, the RFT recently reported that even a slumlord being sued by the city for running a series of “illegal rooming houses” was able to receive SAFHR funding, despite the fact the units she rented out were in condemned buildings.
+In one appalling example, the Riverfront Times recently reported that even a slumlord being sued by the city for running a series of “illegal rooming houses” was able to receive SAFHR funding, despite the fact the units she rented out were in condemned buildings.

 Brian Vollenweider, an MHDC spokesman, declined to respond directly to criticisms of the program.